OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

    Now the client will fetch and load the `CustomContainersModule`

-12. Then we need to update out `tab-manifest.json` file with our new `UsersAndGroups` component
+12. Then we need to update our `tab-manifest.json` file with our new `UsersAndGroups` component

    ```json
    {